wavedpainter687/airdrops/Zksync/how-to-farm.md

 Below are a few examples to transact on zkSync based on the current ecosystem available:

-## Use Mute for Defi purposes and buy/sell crypto
+## Use SyncSwap for Defi purposes and buy/sell crypto

-1) Go to https://app.mute.io/swap as zksync network
+1) Go to https://syncswap.xyz/swap as zksync network
 2) use the swap to buy/sell

 ## Use different wallets in the zksync ecosystem